smccarthy-ie/smccarthy-ie.github.io/index.md

 ### Run the ownCloud installation wizard or command
 After restarting Apache, you must complete your installation by running the ownCloud graphical installation wizard or by using the `occ` command.

-To use the graphical Installation Wizard, see The Installation Wizard.
-To use occ, see Command Line Installation.
+To use the graphical installation wizard:
+ 1. Enter the following URL in your browser: http://localhost/owncloud.
+ 2. To create an admin account, enter an administrator username and password.
+ 2. Click **Finish setup**.

+For details on database options and post-installation steps, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#enable-ssl" target="_blank">The Installation Wizard</a>.

+The `occ` command is useful for scripted operations and for administrators who prefer using the command line instead of a GUI.
+For details, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#enable-ssl" target="_blank">Command Line Installation</a>.

 ### Enable users to connect to the ownCloud server on a custom port